-The risk of fatality also depends on the type of eating disorder and severity of the condition.
+The risk of fatality also depends on the type of eating disorder and the severity of the condition.
 For example, the risk of mortality in anorexia is highest, followed by bulimia nervosa and eating disorders not elsewhere specified.
-Risk of mortality in anorexia may be highest due to extreme starvation and the chronic nature of the condition, which can impact the function and health of vital organs.
+The risk of mortality in anorexia may be highest due to extreme starvation and the chronic nature of the condition, which can impact the function and health of vital organs.

 The risk of mortality can be increased if a person suffers from more than one eating disorder.
 Eating disorders can also lead to complications like gastrointestinal, cardiovascular, renal or metabolic disorders.
 These can lead to an increased risk of death.
-Importantly, eating disorders can also be associated with risk of suicide, which can contribute to eating disorder fatalities.
+Importantly, eating disorders can also be associated with the risk of suicide, which can contribute to eating disorder fatalities.

 - At What Age are Eating Disorders Most Common?

-Eating disorders can occur at any age, but are most common during adolescence.
+Eating disorders can occur at any age but are most common during adolescence.